-Gift-giving is at the base of most societies in the world and has had a fundamental role throughout history.
-However making a good gift still feels like hitting a jackpot.
-Why is it so hard to make good gifts?
+Gift-giving is at the base of most societies in the world and has had a fundamental role throughout human history.
+However even today making a good gift still feels like hitting a jackpot.
+Why is it so hard?

 Gift-giving is an important part of human interaction.
 It defines our relationships and strengthens (or weakens) bonds with friends, family and lovers.